Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Estimated subsurface ocean thermal response to tropical cyclones

 Here, we present the results from the vertically averaged analysis, in which we estimate the full model \eqref{eq:tempbefore-formal-decomp} and \eqref{eq:tempafter-formal-decomp} using the vertically averaged temperature values from Section~\ref{ssub:pchip_interpolation}.
 As before, we choose the smoothing parameter $\hat\lambda^\text{cv}$ guided by leave-one-out cross-validation, with the full details deferred to Section \ref{app-subsect:leave_one_out_cross_validation}.

-The seasonally adjusted temperature differences and accompanying thin plate spline fits are presented in Figure~\ref{fig:integrated-threepanel}.
+The seasonally adjusted temperature differences and accompanying thin-plate spline fits are presented in Figure~\ref{fig:integrated-threepanel}.
 In Figure~\ref{fig:integrated-seasonally-adjusted}, we only show data from pairs associated with hurricane-strength TCs, in contrast to Figure~\ref{fig:heat-flux-diffs}, which showed data from all profile pairs regardless of storm intensity.
-The restriction to hurricane-strength profile pairs here is to provide a fairer comparison to the thin plate spline estimates of Figures \ref{fig:integrated-tps-block-cov} and \ref{fig:integrated-tps-pointwise-test}, which use the hurricane-strength subset (as in Figure~\ref{fig:tps-main}).
+The restriction to hurricane-strength profile pairs here is to provide a fairer comparison to the thin-plate spline estimates of Figures \ref{fig:integrated-tps-block-cov} and \ref{fig:integrated-tps-pointwise-test}, which use the hurricane-strength subset (as in Figure~\ref{fig:tps-main}).

-The thin plate spline fit in Figure~\ref{fig:integrated-tps-block-cov} conforms with our intuition; we observe a cooling signal, as in Figure~\ref{fig:tps-block-cov}, but its magnitude is dampened by the vertical averaging procedure.
+The thin-plate spline fit in Figure~\ref{fig:integrated-tps-block-cov} conforms with our intuition; we observe a cooling signal, as in Figure~\ref{fig:tps-block-cov}, but its magnitude is dampened by the vertical averaging procedure.
 More importantly, Figure~\ref{fig:integrated-tps-pointwise-test} does not show any warming effect indicative of vertical mixing.
 This is in contrast to Figures~\ref{fig:tps-block-cov}, \ref{fig:depth-time-d2}, and \ref{fig:depth-crosstrack-forced}, which treat depth as a separate dimension of analysis.
 From an oceanographic and meteorological perspective, this suggests that the vertical mixing-induced warming effect is local in depth; it only appears at some pressure levels, because it is caused by the forcing of warm surface waters downward by the TC.
 Once we integrate vertically, the local warming effect is cancelled out by a cooling effect near the surface and is no longer visible.
 From a statistical perspective, this underscores the importance of treating depth as a separate axis of analysis, using the vertical resolution of Argo observations.